 - Mrs Tai & Mrs Aziz - Part-time bilingual support worker

 It is important that all children attend every day, unless they are unwell.
 Poor attendance has a detrimental effect on children's education, particularly at this early stage in their development.
 Parents should ring school if their child will not be attending that day.

 Milk and Snacks

 Nursery children are entitled to a free carton of milk every day.
 They also prepare a snack in our café and take part in regular cooking and baking activities.
-We would welcome a contribution of 50p per week to provide for this, to be collected every Monday.

 Friday is also library day when children are able to choose a book to take home to share with an adult.
 Library books are changed as he children come in on Friday morning offering you the opportunity to stay and choose a book with your child.
 Children who enjoy listening to stories and have interest in books will also be eager to learn to read.
 A waterproof bag can be purchased for £3.00 from the school office and can be used throughout their school life at Heckmondwike Primary School.

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.